Section 504 Plans in Kentucky

 Key Timelines

-There is no mandated evaluation timeline for 504 in Kentucky law; districts must act within a reasonable timeframe.
+There is no mandated evaluation timeline for 504 in Kentucky law; districts must act within a reasonable timeframe consistent with the child's needs.

-Annual review of 504 plans is recommended best practice, though not required by federal law.
+Annual review of 504 plans is recommended best practice and required by many Kentucky district policies, though not mandated by federal law.

 OCR complaints must be filed within 180 days of the alleged discriminatory act (34 CFR 100.7).